 Social Studies: The STA Social Studies curriculum focuses on good citizenship, world history, geography and other cultures.
 Special emphasis is put on United States history in the junior high.

-7th Grade Social Studies Proram: The 7thgrade uses a textbook series from Prentice Hall called World Explorer.
-Each main topic of study is contained in its own hardbound booklet.
+7th Grade Social Studies Program: Seventh grade uses a textbook series from Prentice Hall called World Explorer.
 We study Africa, Asia, and Oceania (Australia, New Zealand and South Pacific).
 In addition to the text, other resources such as movies, speakers, fieldtrips, projects, Internet based research and simulations are used.
 Students participate in a country project fair for the school in May.

-8th Grade American Histroy Program Grade: The 8th grade uses a textbook series from Prentice Hall called The American Nation: Beginnings Through 1877.
+8th Grade American History Program Grade: Eighth grade uses a textbook series from Prentice Hall called The American Nation: Beginnings Through 1877.
 We begin our study with the First Americans and end with Reconstruction after the Civil War.
 Students will study our Constitution, government and the election process to prepare them in their roll as a citizen of the United States.
 In addition to the text, other resources such as movies, speakers, field trips, projects and the Internet will be incorporated.
-Students will participate in Project American Life at Camp Tecumseh in November.
-Students will prepare for an online simulation called Finance Park.
+They participate in Project American Life at Camp Tecumseh in November, and will prepare for an online simulation called Finance Park.
 The curriculum teaches students basic economics and skills for managing money.
 This program was developed by Junior Achievement.
 Students will go on a class trip in April to Washington, D.C.!